eitansela/sagemaker-dvc-catboost-demo/README.md

 ## This is `dev_dataset_1` branch used to store DVC metadata files and cache

 ## Commands used to create the branch using DVC
-Below are the commands used to create the branch using DVC.
+Below are the commands used to create this branch using DVC.

 ### Initialize DVC in dataset_1 branch
 ```console